TiBeN/ia-mame/README.md

 ### Use a different rompath

-If you want to try ia-mame using a different rompath than your Mame's default, you can use the Mame option `-rompath` on the command-line;
+If you want to try `ia-mame` using a different rompath than your Mame's default, you can use the original Mame option `-rompath` on the command-line.
-ia-mame supports Mame options given as command-line arguments aswell:

     $ ia-mame -rompath /tmp sms sonic

 ### Disable Mame execution

-It is possible to run ia-mame without running Mame in the end using the "-noexecmame".
-This can be useful if you only want to download a rom file without execute that game.
-If the rom is already available, ia-mame simply does nothing.
+It is possible to run `ia-mame` without running Mame afterward using the `-noexecmame` option.
+This can be useful if you only want to download a rom file without execute the game.
+If the rom is already available, `ia-mame` simply does nothing.

     $ ia-mame -noexecmame sms sonic